jamiemill/lux/README.md

 - simplicity
 - good looks
+- export to standalone html/js

-- syntax highlighting
+- syntax highlighting (not yet implemented)
 - remote control (not yet implemented)
-- export to standalone html/js (not yet implemented)
+- Local control from a popup window on another screen (not yet implemented)
+- touch control on mobile (not yet implmented)

 ## Demo & Docs

 <http://jamiemill.github.com/lux/>

-## Features

-- Remote control over a network
-- Local control from a popup window on another screen
-- Local control by keyboard arrows, spacebar, touch swiping, or dragging with the mouse

 ## Requirements